zeeshan-nasir/Node-Express-MongoDB/README.md

 # Node-Express-MongoDB
-Node, Express and mongoDB classes, assignments and practice.
+Node, Express and mongoDB projects and assignments.